shaliulab/idtrackerai/docs/source/quickstart.rst

    :align: center
    :alt: area graph

-If only see a white windows, move to a different frame for the graph to update.
+If you only see a white window, move to a different frame for the graph to update the graph.

 The title of the graph indicates the the number of blobs detected, together with the area of the smallest blob.
-In the graph, each bar indicates the area in pixels of all the detected blobs.
+In the graph, each bar indicates the area in pixels of each of the detected blobs.
 The horizontal gray line indicates the minimum area.

 Check the :doc:`./GUI_explained` section to get more information about the